tdpreece/memcached_knowledge/README.md

 +---+---+---+
 ```

-The default behaviour is that slabs aren't reassigned so the cache.
+The default behaviour is that slabs aren't reassigned.
 If
 the cache fills up with pages predominantly allocated to a few slab classes
 and then the size of items being stored changes (thus requiring different
 slab classes), you could end up with only a few pages actually being used
 for the items you now want to cache.
-This can be overcome by swithching
+This can be overcome by switching
-on the automove feature, which is demonstrated in the next section.
+on the automove feature, which is described in the next section.

 ## Reassignment of slabs